 We were never satisfied, never finished.
 We will never be retired.”

-There were thousands of athletes more talented than Kobe.
+There might have been thousands of athletes more talented than Kobe.
 Athletes that had the same physical skills, the same goals, the same dreams.
 And there are thousands of salespeople, executives, coaches, and others that are far more talented than you and I.

 But that won't stop us.
 Kobe Bryant didn't become of the greatest basketball players of all time simply because of talent.
 He became great because of 4 am.
 Because of two-a-days and five-a-days.
 He was great because he was willing to put in the work every single day.
 4 am, 7 times a week.